 Prenatal care, abortion, and emergency contraception are all time-sensitive services.
 Delayed access poses a threat to public health and may eliminate a woman’s ability to obtain these services altogether.

-We can all agree that women never should be lied to when they need information about pregnancy.
+We can all agree that no one should ever be lied to when they need information about pregnancy.
 That’s true no matter where you stand on the issue of abortion.
-It’s time to hold fake women’s health centers accountable for misleading women.
+It’s time to hold anti-choice CPC’s accountable for misleading the public.

 We are proud to have worked in partnership with communities in Hartford, and members of the City Council, to pass a city ordinance limiting the deceptive practices of crisis pregnancy centers here in the State Capitol.

-The ordinance, which will go into effect on July 1, 2018, does the following things to address this issue:
+The ordinance, which went into effect on July 1, 2018, does the following things to address this issue: